WeldHQ/coding-challenge/docs/DIARY.md

   - Ha, it actually worked fine, i just had to restart the webpack watcher
   - Ouch, lost like an hour figuring out [how enums exports work](https://stackoverflow.com/questions/50564756/exporting-enum-from-typescript-type-definition-file).
 TS really suffers from being a JS-baby.
 - Jest started failing, turns oout its only due to me not having updated it when I installed Swagger
+- Setting up releases was trickier than I initially thought. it seems that they don't embed the node_modules inside dist.
+Weird.

 TODOS:

-- Figure out how NestJS releases work.
-It seems there is more to it than compiling and running.
 - Append Readme with a link to the docs, instructions on releasing, testing and dev as well as Swagger usage.
 - Add a pretty hero png Nico illustrated